 Should Value Investors Buy These Retail-Wholesale Stocks?

-One company value investors might notice is The Kroger Co.
-(KR).
-KR is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock has a Forward P/E ratio of 14.14.
-This compares to its industry's average Forward P/E of 20.13.
-KR's Forward P/E has been as high as 15.17 and as low as 9.88, with a median of 12.90, all within the past year.
+One company to watch right now is Asbury Automotive Group (ABG).
+ABG is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock holds a P/E ratio of 5.79, while its industry has an average P/E of 6.59.
+Over the last 12 months, ABG's Forward P/E has been as high as 174.50 and as low as 5.39, with a median of 9.88.

-Investors will also notice that KR has a PEG ratio of 1.69.
+Investors should also note that ABG holds a PEG ratio of 0.31.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-KR's industry currently sports an average PEG of 2.54.
-Within the past year, KR's PEG has been as high as 2.26 and as low as 1.32, with a median of 1.71.
+ABG's industry currently sports an average PEG of 0.34.
+Within the past year, ABG's PEG has been as high as 9.42 and as low as 0.29, with a median of 0.53.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-KR has a P/S ratio of 0.26.
-This compares to its industry's average P/S of 0.28.

-Finally, investors will want to recognize that KR has a P/CF ratio of 8.18.
+Finally, investors should note that ABG has a P/CF ratio of 6.03.
 This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-This company's current P/CF looks solid when compared to its industry's average P/CF of 13.28.
-KR's P/CF has been as high as 8.33 and as low as 3.77, with a median of 6.15, all within the past year.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 9.98.
+Over the past 52 weeks, ABG's P/CF has been as high as 12.40 and as low as 5.63, with a median of 7.77.

-Investors could also keep in mind Tesco (TSCDY), an Retail - Supermarkets stock with a Zacks Rank of # 1 (Strong Buy) and Value grade of A.
+Investors could also keep in mind Lithia Motors (LAD), an Automotive - Retail and Whole Sales stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Shares of Tesco currently holds a Forward P/E ratio of 12.87, and its PEG ratio is 0.39.
-In comparison, its industry sports average P/E and PEG ratios of 20.13 and 2.54.
+Lithia Motors is currently trading with a Forward P/E ratio of 8.25 while its PEG ratio sits at 0.39.
+Both of the company's metrics compare favorably to its industry's average P/E of 6.59 and average PEG ratio of 0.34.

 Zacks Names "Single Best Pick to Double"